-Looking for a creative way to use up that leftover cranberry sauce?
-This Leftover Cranberry Sauce Cosmo is the most delicious (and fun) way to reinvent your canned or leftover crans!
+Wondering what to do with leftover cranberry sauce?
+This Leftover Cranberry Sauce Cosmo is the most delicious (and fun) way to reinvent your leftovers!

 It’s vibrant, it’s fresh, and it’s festive.
-And it’s got enough booze in just one glass to warm you up, making it the perfect winter cocktail.
+And it’s got enough booze in just one glass to warm you up, making it the perfect winter drink.
+Plus, it only requires 4 ingredients to bring bold flavor—something I very much appreciate as a busy mom who loves a good cocktail!

 Now I don’t know if it’s just our family or if you can say the same for yours, but after a couple of days of reheating and gobbling up leftovers, EVERYTHING else is gone except for the cranberry sauce.